davisssamuel/1brc/README.md

 }
 ```

-Unfortunately, this solution is slower than sequentially parsing, which is something I'm working to resolve whenever I can.
+Unfortunately, this solution is slower than sequential parsing, which is something I'm working to resolve whenever I have time.
 Right now, sequential parsing takes approx. 3-4 min, whereas parallel parsing takes approx. 9-10 min.